Differentially Private Linear Optimization for Multi-Party Resource Sharing: Computational Study

+\begin{corollary} The multi-party resource sharing algorithm using updates \eqref{eq:subupdpClip-1}-\eqref{eq:subupdpClip-4} for $T$ iterations is $(\epsilon, \delta)$-LDP. \end{corollary} As a result of the clipping and truncation operations in \eqref{eq:subupdpClip-1}-\eqref{eq:subupdpClip-4}, the approximate step is no longer an unbiased estimate of the subgradient.
+Therefore, our convergence and optimality-bound results above do not immediately apply.
+However, we have observed a favorable impact of smaller variance due to clipping and truncation in our numerical experiments.

-\section{Computational Study.}
+\section{Computational Study}

 In this section, we present an application with the generic model \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg}.
 We simulate a production planning problem with synthetic data to evaluate the efficiency of the proposed methods and discuss the effects of the privacy parameters on the results.
-We start with explaining our simulation setup in detail and then continue with presenting our numerical results.
-Our Python implementation along with the steps to conduct the simulation study are available at our online repository (\url{https://github.com/sibirbil/DPMPRS}).
+We start by explaining our simulation setup in detail and then continue by presenting our numerical results.

-\subsection{Setup.}
+\subsection{Setup}

-We construct an example with five parties and five shared capacities; \textit{i.e.}, $|\CK| = 5$ and $m = 5$.
+We construct an example with multiple parties and five shared capacities ($m = 5$).
 The components of the shared capacity vector $\vc\in\setR^{m}$ are randomly sampled from the interval $[10,20]$.
-Each party $k \in \CK$ has $c_k$ private capacities, and $n_k$ products to produce.
-We also introduce demand constraints for each product, and hence, party $k$ has $m_k = n_k + c_k$ private constraints designated by the right-hand-side vector $\vb_k \in \setR^{m_k}$.
-The parameters $c_k$ and $n_k$ are sampled from the sets $\{5, 6, \dots, 10\}$ and $\{10, 11, \dots, 20\}$, respectively.
-The private capacity limits are randomly sampled from the interval $[10, 20]$.
-To guarantee obtaining a feasible problem with respect to the demand constraints, we first solve the problem to optimality without those constraints, and then, determine the intervals for randomly sampling the product demands.
-The components of the technology matrices $\mA_k \in \setR^{m \times n_k}$ and $\mB_k\in\setR^{m_k \times n_k}$ are obtained randomly from the intervals $[0, 5]$ and $[0, 1]$, respectively.
-Each party $k \in \CK$ has a utility vector $\vu_k \in \setR^{n_k}$, and its components are sampled from the interval $[50, 150]$.
+Each party $k \in \{1, \ldots, K\}$ has $r_k$ private capacities, and $n_k$ products to produce.
+We also introduce demand constraints for each product, and hence, party $k$ has $m_k = n_k + r_k$ private constraints designated by the right-hand-side vector $\vb_k \in \setR^{m_k}$.
+The parameters $r_k$ and $n_k$ are sampled from the sets $\{5, 6, \dots, 10\}$ and $\{10, 11, \dots, 20\}$, respectively.
+The private capacity limits are randomly sampled from the interval $[0.0, 10.0]$.
+To guarantee to obtain a feasible problem with respect to the demand constraints, we first solve the problem to optimality without those constraints, and then, determine the intervals for randomly sampling the product demands.
+The components of the technology matrices $\mA_k \in \setR^{m \times n_k}$ and $\mB_k\in\setR^{m_k \times n_k}$ are obtained randomly from the intervals $[0.0, 5.0]$ and $[0.0, 1.0]$, respectively.
+The components of the utility vector $\vu_k \in \setR^{n_k}$ of party $k$ are sampled from the interval $[50.0, 150.0]$.